kagetoki/articles/FSharp.eng.md

 ## Away from familiar OOP

-Standard case: you've got a service, which depends on a few other services and a repository.
+Common case: you've got a service, which depends on a few other services and a repository.
 Those services have dependencies of their own.
-Now all that gets squeezed together in a tight sausage of functionality with a mighty DI framework and handed over to a web controller.
+Now all that gets mixed together in a nasty cocktail of functionality with a mighty DI framework and handed over to a web controller.

-Each dependency of that service has in average 2-5 dependencies, and each of them, including our guy, has in average 3-5 methods.
+Each dependency of that service has 2-5 dependencies in average, and each of them, including our guy, has 3-5 methods in average.
 Most of them aren't used in every specific scenario, of course.
 Out of all this giant method tree in every specific case we need 1-2 methods of every (?) dependency, but anyway we tie it all together and create a lot of objects.
 And mocks, of course.
 What would you think?
 We do have to test all this beauty, don't we?
 So now I want to test a method of my service.
 In order to call it, I need an object of that service.
 And to create that object I have to pass the mocks.
 The trick is to know what specific mocks I need: some of those mocks aren't being called here, so I don't need them, others are, but just a couple of their methods.
-So every time I've got myself a tideous setup for my test with specifying return values and all that stuff.
+So every time I've got myself a tedious setup for my test with specifying return values and all that stuff.
 Then I want to test another case *in the same method*.
 Setup again!
 Sometimes there's more code in tests for a method, than in the method itself.
-Oh, and yes, *for every other method* I have to dig inside it's guts and take a look on what specific dependencies I'm gonna need this time.
+Oh, and yes, *for every other method* I have to dig inside its guts and take a look on what specific dependencies I'm gonna need this time.
 By the way there goes encapsulation.

-And it kicks us in other ways too: whenever I need just 1 method of some service, I have to satisfy all of it's dependencies, even if I don't actually need them.
+And it kicks us in other ways too: whenever I need just 1 method of some service, I have to satisfy all of its dependencies, even if I don't actually need them.
 Of course it's being handled by DI frameworks, but still I have to go and register all of them.
 Often it can be a problem, if some of those dependencies declared in another assembly and now we have to reference it.
-In some cases it can screw our architecture up, so now we have to mess with inheritance or move some piece of code to a separate service, by that increasing the number of components in our system.
+In some cases it can screw our architecture up, so now we have to mess with inheritance or move some piece of code to a separate service, increasing the number of components in our system.
 Doable of course, but still quite unpleasant.

 In functional world it's being done in a different way.
 The coolest guy here is pure function, not an object.
 And mostly we deal with immutable values, not mutable variables.
 Besides, functions can be easily composed, so in most cases we don't even need *objects* of services at all.
 A repository gets from DB something you need?
 Well then get it and pass that value, not the repo itself!